gimpusers.com logo

 Repeat this until you are satisfied with the result.

 Optional: You can add some more color if you like.
-To do so you simply have to select the appropriate area in the "stars glow" layer with the free selection tool, fade this selection, and the apply Colors / Colorize to change the color of that area.
+To do so you simply have to select the appropriate area in the “stars glow” layer with the free selection tool, feather this selection, and the apply Colors / Colorize to change the color of that area.

 My final starfield looks like this.
 Have fun creating you very own starfields ;) This can also be nicely used as a wallpaper.